shirubei/BingGPT/README.md

 # BingGPT
-sample code for using EdgeGPT provided by EdgeGPT
+sample code for using [EdgeGPT](https://github.com/acheong08/EdgeGPT) provided by acheong08.